-6) Interview: Prepare for various types of interviews!
+6) Interview: Prepare for you various types of interviews!

-If the goal of your resume is to get you an interview, then the goal of your interview is to get you the job.
-The Career Center has an interviewing handout that discusses different types of interviews and provides strategies for preparing for interviews.
+If the goal of your resume is to get an interview, then the goal of your interview is to get the job.
+The Career Center has an interviewing handout that discusses different types of interviews and provides strategies for preparing for an interview.